-Other changes aren’t quite obvious at first glance.
-The clearance between the two extractors is narrower and the lower to the ground providing better agitation.
+Other changes aren’t entirely apparent at first glance.
+The clearance between the two extractors is narrower and the lower to the ground, providing better agitation.

 Another change is the design of the side brush.
 In previous models, Roomba used a three-pronged brush with long tentacles.
 The new design has five shorter arms, partly because of the position of the main brushes.

 The S9 side brush rotates slower, so it scatters less dirt around and does a better job of funneling dirt towards the main extractors.

 The D7 retains the D-shaped design that we’ve grown accustomed to with Neato robots.